haoyung/haoyung.github.io/_posts/en/2024-04-23-Wet WDT: What's the Buzz?.md

 They found that Wet WDT increased the average extraction time from 266 seconds to 334 seconds, and the average extraction yield from 21.66% to 23.33%—a notable increase of 1.67%.

-At this point, you might be wondering, as I did, **how much of this increase in extraction yield is related to the extended extraction time?** After all, any agitation technique, including Wet WDT, is likely to increase both extraction time and yield.
-This is because agitation speeds up fines migration (in layman's terms, the settling of fine particles), causing filter clogging, which slows down the flow rate, and the increased extraction time naturally leads to a higher extraction yield.
+You might wonder, as I did, **how much of this increase in extraction yield is related to the extended extraction time?** Any agitation technique, including Wet WDT, is likely to increase both the extraction time and yield.
+This is because agitation speeds up fines migration (the settling of fine particles), causing filter clogging, which slows down the flow rate and naturally leads to a higher extraction yield.

 Barista Hustle concluded (for detailed reasoning, please refer to the original article):